 Assistantships & Financial Aid

 New students seeking funding should apply by January 1 of each year.
-Students funded through the department are required to enroll in a minimum of 9 credit hours each semester.
+Students funded through the program are required to enroll in a minimum of 9 credit hours each semester.
 Funding is normally limited to four semesters for M.A. degree students and eight semesters (up to 48 months including Dissertation Research Award) for Ph.D. degree students.
 A student's continued funding is contingent on the student's satisfactory progress in the program, annual evaluations by faculty (on students’ performance in classes & readings, work assignments, progress in program, and professional service and activities), passing comprehensive exams in a timely manner, and on the availability of funds.